You are here

 Only two indentured servants are known to have worked at Monticello while under the terms of their indentures (Thomas Walker and William Rice).
-Two others worked for Thomas Jefferson after completion of their contracted service (Antonio Giannini and Giovannini da Prato).
-In these cases, the term “indentured servant” is used in accordance with its most familiar definition: individuals from outside the colonies who contracted to work for — usually — four or five years in return for passage to America, or who were convicts transported to America as punishment for crimes or indebtedness.
+Two other men worked for Thomas Jefferson after completion of their contracted service (Antonio Giannini and Giovannini da Prato).
+In these four cases, the term “indentured servant” is used in accordance with its most familiar definition: individuals from outside the colonies who contracted to work for — usually — four or five years in return for passage to America, or who were convicts transported to America as punishment for crimes or indebtedness.

 An indenture is an agreement or contract between two parties.
 More particularly, in the seventeenth and eighteenth centuries, it was a contract by which an apprentice was bound to serve a master, who undertook to teach him a trade, or by which someone bound himself to service in return for money or passage to the colonies.
 Indentured servitude in Virginia was a kind of temporary slavery.
 While still serving their time, servants were under the total authority of their masters and they could be bought and sold like slaves.
 They “took up their indentures” when they became free.

 In Virginia there was another kind of servitude that involved indentures.
 The illegitimate mixed-race children of poor women — both African-American and white — were usually bound out by the parish church wardens to serve a master until they reached a certain age (31 until 1765, and then 21, for males, and 18, for females).
 Two men of this description worked at Monticello — Isaac Jackson and George Manly, the latter after he became free.